 - Use the internet to compare, compare, compare.
 The internet is a great tool for pulling together a large number of options for consideration.
 A good place to start is the Moneymagpie online mortgage advice service, provided by independent mortgage specialists London & Country.
 They cover the whole of the mortgage market and give you advice for free, so try them out – you have nothing to lose!

 Make sure you check your credit record before applying for a mortgage.
-You can do this for free by using a credit checking agency like Equifax or Experian.
+You can do this for free by using a credit checking agency like Experian.
 It’s an easy thing to do and you can take action to remove any black marks from your record (should you have any) before applying.
 You don’t want a needlessly bad credit record to wreck your chances of getting another mortgage approved.

 Finding a deposit for a buy-to-let property is a big ask because most mortgage lenders want you to put down at least 20% of the value of the property.
 Some are asking for as much as 30%, but helpfully, there are more and more who will take just 15%.